-Depending on the frequency of the TPM oscillator and the setting of the frequency divisor (TPM2\ClockRateAdjust()), the rate at which Time advances may be in error by as much as 32.5%.
+NOTE Depending on the frequency of the TPM oscillator and the setting of the frequency divisor (TPM2_ClockRateAdjust()), the rate at which Time advances may be in error by as much as 32.5%.

-Time is unaffected by TPM2\ClockSet().
+Time is unaffected by TPM2_ClockSet().

 The circuit providing Time may be powered independently from the rest of the TPM.
+However, Time must be powered whenever the TPM is powered.
 The Time hardware needs to provide a reliable indication that it has lost power or has been reset.
-Time should not be reset unless the TPM will receive a TPM Init indication before resuming operation.
+Time should not be reset unless the TPM requires a TPM_Init indication before resuming operation.